Sign up to our Newsletter

 Step Six: Pass the MPRE

-You’ll have to write a series of exams throughout your legal journey to ensure you’re not only prepared to practice law but that you meet all the necessary standards to do so effectively.
+You’ll have to write a series of exams throughout your legal journey to ensure you’re prepared to practice law and meet all the necessary standards to do so effectively.

-One exam you’ll have to pass is the Multistate Professional Responsibility Exam (MPRE).
+One of these is the Multistate Professional Responsibility Exam (MPRE).
 This exam ensures all law students understand and can follow the ethical and professional expectations of lawyers.

 Step Seven: Consider an LLM in Appellate Advocacy

-If you didn’t attend a law school that allowed you to concentrate in appellate law, or you just want to gain a more intricate level of training in the specialty, you have the option to complete a Masters of Law (LLM) in Appellate Law or Advocacy.
+If you didn’t attend a law school that allowed you to concentrate on appellate law, or you just want to gain a more intricate level of training in the specialty, you can complete a Master of Law (LLM) in Appellate Law or Advocacy.

-The majority of appellate lawyers do not have LLMs, but this additional certification can provide you with more employment opportunities and a higher salary.
+Most appellate lawyers do not have LLMs, but this additional certification can offer more employment opportunities and a higher salary.

 Step Eight: Pass the Bar Exam

-Once you’ve completed this step, you’ll officially be an attorney!
+Once you’ve completed this step and landed a position, you’ll officially be an attorney!

 Step Nine: Consider Obtaining an Appellate Law Certification

-Depending on where you’re located, you may have the option to pursue a certification in appellate law through your respective bar association.
+Depending on your location, you might pursue a certification in appellate law through your respective bar association.
 The following associations offer this certification:

 • The North Carolina State Bar